Cape Cod Rail Trail: History

 The original rail line from Yarmouth to Orleans was constructed by the Cape Cod Central Railroad (1861–1868), which was later incorporated into the Old Colony Railroad in 1872, and finished the line to Provincetown in 1873.
 The railroad was later incorporated into the New York, New Haven & Hartford Railroad in 1893.
 The New Haven Railroad merged into Penn Central in 1968: it went bankrupt by 1970.
-The corridor was purchased by the Commonwealth of Massachusetts in 1976, and a portion of the right-of-way was converted to the Cape Cod Rail Trail by the Massachusetts Department of Conservation and Recreation in the 1970s.
+The corridor was purchased by the Commonwealth of Massachusetts in 1976, and a portion of the right-of-way was converted to the Cape Cod Rail Trail by the Massachusetts Department of Conservation and Recreation in 1980.
 The current owner, the Massachusetts Department of Transportation, leases the line from Station Avenue in Yarmouth to US Route 6 in Wellfleet to the Massachusetts Department of Conservation and Recreation for trail use.

 In July 2020, the state awarded $181,000 for design of Phase 3 of the extension project, which will extend the trail west from Peter Horner Park in Yarmouth to Mary Dunn Road in Barnstable.
 Because that section of the rail line is still in use, the trail will follow a different route to the south.

+In the 1980s, the process of creating the Cape Cod Rail Trail was used as a model for creating the Bruce Freeman Rail Trail.